brymer-meneses/Mobile-COVID-19-ML-Detection/README.md

 # Disclaimer:

 The A.I. model used to run this application hasn't been tested on 'real world data' but only on open anonymized datasets online.
-Please bear this in mind when using this application.
+I haven't tested the model rigorously to guarantee it's safety.

 # Screenshots
 ![covid_detection](/images/covid_infected.png)